-Some have found a problem in reconciling the above passage in James 2:26 with the passage in Paul that says, “man is justified by faith without the deeds of the law” (Rom.
+Some have found a problem in understanding the above passage in James 2:26 in relation to the passage in Paul that says, “man is justified by faith without the deeds of the law” (Rom.
 3:28).
 It is true that people are saved by faith alone but faith will always manifest itself in good works.
 Paul clarifies, “For we are His workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them” (Ephesians 2:10).
 And he adds, “In all things shewing thyself a pattern of good works: in doctrine shewing uncorruptness, gravity, [and] sincerity” (Titus 2:7 also 2 Timothy 3:17; 1 Timothy 6:18).

 In His service,

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
 Any donation size helps 🙂